-- (a) A dealer's representative of a stockbroking company may carry out discretionary trading on behalf of his customers provided that the dealer's representative - (i) has obtained prior approval from senior management of the stockbroking company; - (ii) maintains a record of discretionary trades carried out on behalf of his customer; and - (iii) must report details of the discretionary transactions to their customers on a quarterly basis. - (b) The stockbroking company must ensure that - (i) records of approvals and transactions are maintained at all times by dealer's representative; and
+- 7.01 A dealer's representative of a stockbroking company may carry out discretionary trading on behalf of his customers provided that the dealer's representative - (a) has obtained prior approval from senior management of the stockbroking company; - (b) maintains a record of discretionary trades carried out on behalf of his customer; and

-(ii) there are internal control procedures to ensure proper supervision of the operation of the discretionary trades.
+- (c) must report details of the discretionary transactions to their customers on a quarterly basis. - 7.02 The stockbroking company must ensure that- - (a) records of approvals and transactions are maintained at all times by dealer's representative; and - (b) there are adequate internal control procedures to ensure proper supervision of the operation of the discretionary trades.

-8.0 UNAUTHORISED USE OF CUSTOMERS' ACCOUNTS
+8.0 CUSTOMERS' ACCOUNTS AND ONLINE TRADING